isantillan1/industry/retail/solutions/shopperOperationalAnalytics/clarity/README.md

 With Microsoft Clarity Shopper you can observe customer and operational needs, monitor and understand your online engagement with your users.
 By using Clarity\'s analysis tools, you can monitor how your website is used on different platforms like PC, Mobile, Tablet and enhance your website for your clients and your business.
 Through Dashboard insights, Session
-Recordings and Heatmaps, Clarity helps you identify usability requirements of your web site by allowing you to study user behavior.
+Recordings and Heatmaps, Clarity helps you identify usability requirements of your website by allowing you to study user behavior.

 You can **monitor and understand  online engagements by**:

 - Utilizing the heatmap feature to see where your site generates the most clicks, what people are ignoring, and how far they're scrolling.

 - Watch how customers are using your site with anonymized, hi-definition recordings and discover user frustrations by documenting rage clicks, dead clicks, and quick backs with behavior-focused insights allowing you to come up with solutions more efficiently.

 - Understand customer engagement using built-in web and mobile analytics existing in Microsoft Clarity and return customer activity recognition, allowing you to create custom reports and views based on real-time customer behavior data.